Photographic History of Table Mountain

 and his wife

-day, and Delilah was taken out of the residence building's second story
+day, and Delilah was taken out of the residence's second story

-window, to a snow cat, transported down to the highway, and driven to San Bernardino for
+to a waiting 'snow cat', transported down to the highway, and driven to San Bernardino for

 Delilah Butler, with 6 month old